 And remember, friends always should have your best interests at heart.
 So if you have a friend who judges your partner unfairly because of their own personal issues, such as being jealous, not actually wanting you to be happy and in a relationship, or being too snobby, then they probably aren’t worth having as a friend.

 I am talking here about when they are actually judging him unfairly though (choosing to dislike him when he really is a great guy who is treating you well).

 To conclude the story, I’m happy to tell you that I am currently in a relationship with an amazing guy who treats me like I’m the most special thing on earth – AND is very well liked by my friends and family.

 And I can’t tell you how much easier and more fulfilling my life is because of this.

-Also, if you’re interested in working on your conversational skills, there’s a video I made that talks about doing this.
+If you’re interested in working on your conversational skills,

-I’ve put together a solid blueprint that will greatly IMPROVE anyone’s social abilities, no matter what level they’re at.
+This video is put together to help and IMPROVE anyone’s social abilities, no matter what level they’re at.

 If you enjoyed this post on Don’t Make The Mistake I Did or have any questions, please leave a comment below and don’t forget to like and share.